danilocgsilva/programming-knowledge/exercises.md

 ## Specific ones

-In what language this array value assigment is valid?
+1. In what language this array value assigment is valid?

 ```
 $vowelcount{$vowel} += 1;
 ```

+2. Create a function which checks if a word or a phrase is a palindrome.

+3. Create a function that receives three numbers, and return it in ascending order.

 ## Algorithms